Writing Your Syllabus

 Post your syllabus online.

-After the Curriculum Committee approves your syllabus, be sure to post your syllabus in your Blackboard course and to make it available 2 weeks before your course starts.
+After the Curriculum Committee approves your syllabus, be sure to post your syllabus in your Canvas course and to make it available 2 weeks before your course starts.